eCom-dev5/Verta---A-LLM-Chatbot_blog/project/2-scoping.md

 Efforts to curate reviews or highlight feedback often fall short, leaving users struggling to understand overall sentiment or find answers to specific questions.
 Without a smarter, more dynamic approach, platforms miss opportunities to enhance engagement and improve the shopping experience.

 ## Proposed Solution
 Our solution is to create an intelligent eCommerce chatbot powered by Retrieval-Augmented Generation (RAG) for real-time, context-specific answers to customer questions.
 The chatbot will integrate seamlessly with the platform, activating when a user views a product.
-It will retrieve the relevant information using user reviews and product metadata to answer any quries asked by the user.
+It will retrieve the relevant information using user reviews and product metadata to answer any queries the user asks.

 The chatbot will handle queries about product details and provide personalized recommendations based on customer preferences and past reviews.
-Using a large language model (LLM), it will generate coherent, engaging responses to enhance user satisfaction.
+Using a large language model (LLM) will generate coherent, engaging responses to enhance user satisfaction.

 The chatbot will feature an intuitive interface, making it easy for users to interact and receive tailored information.
 By offering a virtual assistant that understands context and adapts to user needs, we aim to improve the shopping experience, build trust, and boost customer loyalty and conversions.